-Change “mixer head” to kneading accessory and knead dough for 5-10 minutes on medium-high speed until dough ball becomes smooth and elastic and dough springs back when lightly pressed with 2 fingers.
-NOTE: If dough is too sticky, add 1 Tbsp of flour at a time until texture is achieved!
+Change "mixer head" to kneading accessory and knead dough for 5-10 minutes on medium-high speed until dough ball becomes smooth and elastic and dough springs back when lightly pressed with 2 fingers.
+NOTE: If dough is too sticky, add 1 tablespoon of flour at a time until texture is achieved!

 Once dough ball is perfectly kneaded, add it to a lightly greased bowl and cover with plastic wrap.
 Let it sit and rise for 1 hour to an hour + 15 minutes.

 In the meantime, you can work on the filling!